t2trg/iot-seccons/draft-irtf-iot-seccons-latest.md

 7. Routing attack: As highlighted in {{ID-Daniel}}, routing information in IoT can be spoofed, altered, or replayed, in order to create routing loops, attract/repel network traffic, extend/shorten source routes, etc. Other relevant routing attacks include 1) Sinkhole attack (or blackhole attack), where an attacker declares himself to have a high-quality route/path to the base station, thus allowing him to do manipulate all packets passing through it.
 2) Selective forwarding, where an attacker may selectively forward packets or simply drop a packet.
 3) Wormhole attack, where an attacker may record packets at one location in the network and tunnel them to another location, thereby influencing perceived network behavior and potentially distorting statistics, thus greatly impacting the functionality of routing.
 4) Sybil attack, whereby an attacker presents multiple identities to other things in the network.

 8. Privacy threat: The tracking of a thing's location and usage may pose a privacy risk to its users.
-An attacker can infer information based on the information gathered about individual things, thus deducing behavioral patterns of the user of interest to him.
+For instance, an attacker can infer information based on the information gathered about individual things, thus deducing behavioral patterns of the user of interest to him.
 Such information can subsequently be sold to interested parties for marketing purposes and targeted advertising.
+In extreme cases, such information might be used to track dissidents in oppressive regimes.

 9. Denial-of-Service attack: Often things have very limited memory and computation capabilities.
 Therefore, they are vulnerable to resource exhaustion attack.
 Attackers can continuously send requests to be processed by specific things so as to deplete their resources.
-This is especially dangerous in the IoTs since an attacker might be located in the backend and target resource-constrained devices that are part of a Low-power and Lossy Network (LLN) {{RFC7228}}.
-Additionally, DoS attack can be launched by physically jamming the communication channel, thus breaking down the T2T communication channel.
+This is especially dangerous in the IoT since an attacker might be located in the backend and target resource-constrained devices that are part of a Low-power and Lossy Network (LLN) {{RFC7228}}.
+Additionally, DoS attack can also be launched by physically jamming the communication channel, thus breaking down the T2T communication channel.
 Network availability can also be disrupted by flooding the network with a large number of packets.
 On the other hand, things compromised by attackers can be used to disrupt the operation of other networks or systems by means of a Distributed DoS attack.

 The following table summarizes the above generic security threats and the potential point of vulnerabilities at different layers of the communication stack.
-We also include related RFCs and ongoing standardization efforts that include a threat model that might apply to the IoTs.
+We also include related RFCs and ongoing standardization efforts that include a threat model that might apply to the IoT.

 ~~~~